Calewan/DomainAdaptation/README.md

 # DomainAdaptation Master's Thesis
-A Toolbox to do simple Domain Adaptation task.
+A Tool to do simple Domain Adaptation task.

 Compare DANN to regularly trained ANNs